Urgent Letters

 Letter of Demand

-A letter of demand is a warning stage.
-Review the sender, amount, deadline, documents, and whether negotiation or legal advice is needed before the matter escalates.
+A letter of demand or legal warning is a warning stage.
+Review the sender, amount, deadline, documents, and whether negotiation, AKPK preparation, settlement planning, or legal advice is needed before the matter escalates.

 See how